Cheap Air Travel Within Europe: Flights Are Plentiful

 Air travelers in Europe today have many more cheap air travel options than 15+ years ago.
 The partial deregulation of air travel in Europe in the 1990s allowed the rise of low-cost airlines, and flying even short distances in Europe is often cheaper than taking the train.
 The days when national flagship carriers dominated air traffic and were regarded as national symbols are gone, and the fierce competition from low-cost airlines has led to bankruptcies and mergers of several large and reputable airlines.
 But with so many more airlines operating in Europe comes the difficult choice for travelers to figure out how to get the best prices and the services they desire.
-This article is intended to shed some light on cheap air travel within Europe, while also covering some aspects of traveling to Europe from overseas.
+We hope here to shed some light on cheap air travel within Europe, while also covering some aspects of traveling to Europe.

 Flying to Europe

-London is still the cheapest European destination from North America, but it is not a great gateway for continental Europe.
+London is still one of the cheapest European destination from North America, but it is not a great gateway for continental Europe.
 If your final travel destination is not Great Britain, you are better off using a hub in continental Europe for connecting flights.
 The international airport at Heathrow is so huge and congested, that it is difficult to make connections on time.
 If you have a connecting flight to continental Europe, chances are that your bags will be delayed, due to the airport’s enormous size and the different terminals that are far apart.
 In addition, with ongoing terrorist threats and security alerts, security checks at London’s Heathrow airport are a continuous nightmare.
 But if you stay in Great Britain and then continue to other European countries, you can catch low-cost flights from secondary London airports that take you almost anywhere in Europe at incredibly low prices.